blessingLopes/AutoLayout-park/README.md

-These projects are meant to explore AutoLayout in IOS, in particular  the new IOS9 APIs and how to animate those properties:
+These projects try to explore AutoLayout in IOS, in particular  the new IOS9 APIs and how to use them to create animations.

 All projects meet two conditions: